 Where is the Rae Dunn in stores?

 Where the Rae Dunn items are located at any given store will vary.
-Some stores will pull out a metal rack stocked with product and sit it by the front entrance but mostly it’s with like items.
+Some stores will pull out a metal rack stocked with product and sit it by the front entrance but mostly you can find it with like items.
 Mugs with mugs, canisters with canisters, dog bowls with pet stuff and holiday with holiday.

 Tip #4: A Facebook member said to look for items placed upside down, hid under or behind other items and even buried in the pillow section (she claimed employees stash items there so they can purchase on their break.
 I’m not sure employees are ransacking the Rae Dunn before the public gets to it, but maybe they are).